danielabar/meteor_projects/README.md

 When `find()` is used in a template, it returns an array of documents (same as calling fetch on cursor)

-## Mongo
+## Mongo Shell

-To connect to local mongo instance used by meteor
+To connect to local mongo instance used by meteor.
+Meteor application server must be running.

   ```bash
   mongo meteor